 Loan to Value (LTV)

-On average the LTV (which is the percentage of the purchase price of the property granted as a loan) was 75.85% up from last year’s average LTV of 73%.
+On average the LTV (which is the percentage of the purchase price of the property granted as a loan) was 72.13%.
+This figure is down from last year’s average LTV of 75.85% and, surprisingly, is also slightly down from 2015’s average of 73%!

 What can we learn from this?